 Borrowed Catchphrase: In one episode, an army officer demands to know why Mainwairing believes a stranded German pilot will give himself up any minute.
 Mainwairing, in no mood to explain that the reservoir he landed in is being filled and the German will be under water in ten minutes simply replies that "It seems that they really don't like it up 'em."

 Breaking the Fourth Wall: The cast turning to the camera and toasting the real Home Guard at the end of the final episode.

-Break Out the Museum Piece: In an early episode the platoon go to the museum with the intention of taking weaponry, but do not succeed.
+Break Out the Museum Piece: In an early episode the platoon go to the museum with the intention of taking weaponry, but do not succeed in finding anything usable.
 The museum's caretaker who is trying to stop them, however, makes good use of the pieces inside to stop them entering.

 Butt Monkey: If anyone is going to be getting soaked to the skin, clumsily tripping over themselves or otherwise being made to look like an idiot, it's Private Pike.